Trenchers . . . More Than One Way to Dig

 Easy does it

 How easy the equipment is to learn and operate is a big factor in productivity.
+Controls that are easy to understand will make a difference, especially if several people need to be trained or you have parttime or seasonal workers.

 “Your operators aren’t always going to have several years of experience,” says Borenstein.
 “You have to make sure they can become proficient quickly.
 If it’s easy to learn and operate, you won’t have to be as selective about who you assign to use the equipment.
 It also impacts safety.
 You want your machines to be easy to operate so they can be operated safely.”